Tile: (2.5mm or 2.0mm thick) Styles--Modular,

 When compared to hardwood, bamboo, cork, vinyl, or wool carpet, Marmoleum products (Sheet, Tile and Click) are within the same initial price range of $3.50-$6.50 per square foot.
 However, when you consider the life cycle cost of Marmoleum, you need to include the cradle to grave costs of floor preparation, installation, maintenance and eventual removal.
 Although the initial cost can be higher than vinyl flooring, for example, Marmoleum lasts almost three times as long.
 In addition, the regular maintenance of Marmoleum is generally much less expensive than vinyl.
 When viewed long term, Marmoleum can be a less expensive option.

 Marmoleum is also 100% biodegradable.
-After its useful life of 30-40 years, it can be returned back into the earth from where it originated without any negative impact to the environment.
-When carpeting or vinyl is burned in a land fill, for example, they can cause serious air pollution; this takes a big toll on our health and our environment.
+After its useful life of 30-40 years, it can be returned back to the earth from where it originated without any negative impact to the environment.
+When carpeting or vinyl is burned in a landfill, for example, they can cause serious air pollution; this takes a big toll on our health and our environment.
 That may not translate into an immediate cost to our pocketbook, but contributing to the pollution of our environment eventually costs us all.

 For those of you with dogs, cats or children, it's important to know that Marmoleum flooring, whether Sheet, Tile or Click, will wear well.
 That's because it's a solid through-body product.
 Forbo does not claim that it will never be scratched, because it certainly can.
 But, it can be easily and inexpensively repaired and re-sealed creating a long-lasting finish unlike laminate, or vinyl, which can be scratched or cracked and not easily repaired.